 Extra care should be taken in repair of pumps with mechanical seals.
 Be sure to read and follow all special instructions supplied with your pump.

 MAINTENANCE

-These pumps are designed for long, trouble-free service life under a wide variety of application conditions with a minimum of maintenance.
-The points listed below will help provide long service life.
+These pumps are designed for long, trouble-free service life under a wide variety of application conditions with minimum maintenance.
+The points listed below will help provide long service life, MO

 LUBRICATION